Azure/azure-service-operator/docs/development.md

     `az aks get-credentials --resource-group $RESOURCEGROUP_NAME --name $CLUSTER_NAME`

 5. Install [Kubebuilder](https://book.kubebuilder.io/), following the linked installation instructions.

+If you are running on MacOS, look at the notes [here](/docs/kubebuilder.md) for issues you may encounter.

 6. [Kustomize](https://github.com/kubernetes-sigs/kustomize) is also required.
 This must be installed via `make install-kustomize` (see section below).

 Basic commands to check if you have an active Kubernetes cluster: